A Hard Day's Night (song): Live renditions

 The Beatles regularly played the song live throughout 1964 and 1965.

 During his 2016 One on One tour, Paul McCartney played the song for the first time as a solo artist and for the first time by a Beatle in half a century.
 The Beatles played it for the last time on 31 August 1965 at the Cow Palace in Daly City, California.

-Notable cover versions
+Cover versions

 Many artists have covered the song.
-Among the most notable is the single by Peter Sellers, a comedy version in which he recited the lyrics in the style of Laurence Olivier in the film Richard III.
-Sellers' version was a UK Top 20 hit in 1965.
-A version by Ramsey Lewis reached number 11 in Canada in February 1966.
+Peter Sellers made a comedy version in which he recited the lyrics in the style of Laurence Olivier in the film Richard III.
+Sellers' recording was a UK Top 20 hit in 1965.
+A version by jazz pianist Ramsey Lewis reached number 11 in Canada in February 1966.